-- Static addresses will not be removed from the address table when a given • interface link is down. - Static addresses are bound to the assigned interface and will not be moved. • When a static address is seen on another interface, the address will be ignored and will not be written to the address table. - A static address cannot be learned on another port until the address is removed with the no form of this command.
+- Static addresses will not be removed from the address table when a given interface link is down. - Static addresses are bound to the assigned interface and will not be moved.
+When a static address is seen on another interface, the address will be ignored and will not be written to the address table. - A static address cannot be learned on another port until the address is removed with the no form of this command.

-Console(config)#mac-address-table static 00-e0-29-94-34-de interface ethernet 1/1 vlan 1 delete-on-reset Console(config)# clear mac-address- This command removes any learned entries from the forwarding database as table dynamic related to the option specified.
+Console(config) #mac-address-table static 00-e0-29-94-34-de interface ethernet 1/1 vlan 1 delete-on-reset Console(config)# address-table clear collision-mac- This command removes all entries from the collision MAC address table.